5 reasons why you need real time banking

 Immediate payments: not a flat run, but an orienteering

 By implementing real-time, we go far beyond the framework of financial calculations and optimization, moving towards the psychology of social sciences, supported by power computing.
-Real-time brings huge potential but will also require adopting a new dimension of testing.
+Real-time brings huge potential, but will also require adopting a new dimension of testing.
 It’s similar to the COVID-19 vaccine: it was completed long before it was cleared for use because clinical trials were needed.
 However, the fact that the test subject produced antibodies following the vaccine shot is only the first step.

 This is similar to software testing, as discussed on our blog, in an article on Agile software testing in banking.
 Whether it is about immunity, or real-time processing, the next step is to find a representative group on which to test the process over time, to spot the most serious shortcomings.
 Only at the last stage of the process will we observe the effects of social changes that will take place in the following weeks or months.

-Therefore, it is crucial to use the tools with agility when responding to changes in decisions embedded in their DNA.
+Therefore, it is crucial to use the tools with agility when reacting to changes in decisions embedded in their DNA.
 It is not only about the agility to make changes quickly, but also to quickly withdraw from a wrong decision.
 I believe that the possibility of shaping these tools, their functionality, and adapting to newly discovered or tested process properties is critical.
 This is what Payres does, our solution for introducing real-time interactions triggered by existing data flows.

 Want to discuss real-time banking solutions?
 Contact us!